-Which is exactly why you should hire a writer.
+Which is exactly why you should outsource content writing.

 Even more goes into the content marketing process.
 Keyword research, strategizing, performing SEO, distributing your posts, and building links takes time and effort.
 Do you have time for all of that?
 And if you do, are you confident that you can create content that’s relevant, useful, and absolutely world-class in quality?